biosustain/Maud/docs/README.rst

 Sphinx turns the source files in the `docs
 <https://github.com/biosustain/Maud/tree/master/docs>`_ directory into nicely
 formatted and structured output files in the directory :code:`docs/_build`.
-You can check all the available options by running :code:`make` from the :code:`docs` directory.
+You can check all the available options by running :code:`make` from the docs directory.

 In order to create a set of html pages, run